DiminiInc/PeopleDB/README.md

 Open localhost (or any name you could have setup at step 2.1., e.g. `peopledb.localhost`) and you are ready to go

+### 4. Update

+#### 4.1.
+Update code

+Download project files and replace the one you have with the new ones

+#### 4.2.
+Update SQL data

+Import all migrations files `migration/migration-YYYY-MM-DD-vX-X-X-X.sql` which were added after the release you were using through SQL tab of XAMPP's phpMyAdmin